MiLabuda/ObsidianVaultMBPro/Software Engineriing/Domain Driven Design.md

 	- Transactions
 	- Event Sourcing
 	- **Most important rule while creating software: YAGNI (You aren't gonna need it)**
+	- We should always model our code with business language, not add product, createProduct, not add invoice. issueInvoice. not add cart.
+Open cart
 	- Know the cons of technics before you use it
 	- Use encapsulation whenever you can
 	- Small modules with nice API and with proper tests are always better than big ones